Paloja2017/UFC-Report-in-Power-BI/README.md

 ## Visualizations:

-  The report is single paged and intended for ease of use.
+The report is multi paged and intended for ease of use.
+You have multi layered buttons on the top that you would use to navigate to different report pages
 We are measuring five metrics: Fare Amount, Average Trips Amount, Count of Trips, Tip Amount and Total Amount in single page - you can change the metrics in the slicer down right, also we have a slicer down left for selecting the years you want to analyze.
 When you click a particular metrics slicer down right, that BAN number which is measured is highlighted.
-For the color I have choose #7B88BF to be in harmony with the fictional company logo.
+For the dominant color I have choose #8FD322.
+It is not in harmony with the UFC logo but I have liked the most.

 - Created a new workspace named Fatjan Paloja Fabric_Test and selected a trial of Microsoft Fabric for 60 days.
   <br />